SparkInk/4FloorElevator/README.md

 # 4FloorElevator
-4-floor elevator project for Allen-Bradley PLC.
+4-floor elevator project.

+Allen-Bradley PLCs are used.

 Mostly wirtten on the structured text, except for an Add-On instruction, which is implemented on the ladder logic.